 - Helping to build our learning community

 Exams will cover the content found in the problem sets and the discussion prompts (and indirectly through these assignments, the reading material).
-They will be multiple choice and short answers and will be available for a 48-hour period on the dates listed from 12:00 am on day 1 to 11:59 pm on day 2 (Eastern Time Zone).
+They will be multiple choice and short answers and will be available for 3 days on the dates listed from 12:00 am on day 1 to 11:59 pm on day 3 (Eastern Time Zone).
 Everyone will be able to take the exams regardless of the content that has been submitted prior.

 I strongly encourage students to start the exam early enough to fully complete the test prior to the exam closing time at 11:59 pm.
 If you are working on the exam after 11:59 pm, and an error within D2L occurs that could normally be solved with a simple browser refresh, you will not be able to reenter the exam due to the end time having passed.

-Exams will be available for 48 hours on Sunday and Monday.
+Exams will be available on Tuesday, Wednesday, and Thursday.

 For each exam, I will allow corrections to be submitted if the exam was attempted.
 For each question you get incorrect,